 Automatic processing is a special mode for the Tools panel that saves time and simplifies postprocessing.
-It allows you to run all postprocessing algorithms from the Tools panel (Rough, Fine and Global registration; Fast, Smooth and Sharp fusion; Small-object filter or Outlier removal; Hole filling; Mesh simplification and Smoothing) with a click of just one button.
+It allows you to run all postprocessing algorithms available in the Tools panel, such as Registration (Global, Rough serial, Fine, Photo); Outlier removal; Fusion or Fast fusion (legacy); Mesh optimization (Small-object filter or Hole filling) and Smoothing, with just a single button click.

-Each algorithm setting and parameter is based on the values for a preset configured in the manual mode.
+Each algorithm setting and parameter is based on the values can be set and adjusted in the Auto mode.
 To change these values:

-- 1. Switch to Manual mode. - 2.
+- 1. Toggle the Auto mode switch on. - 2.
 Select a specific scanner type via the Preset dropdown list. - 3.
-Use the expand button to reveal parameters for the required algorithms. - 4.
-Make the necessary alterations and click Apply.

-- 5. Switch to Auto mode. - 6.
-Select the checkboxes near the algorithms you intend to run. - 7.
-Click Go! to begin automatic processing.
+Using Add tool, add the new algorithm from the list to the auto mode. - 4.
+Click the icon to open a paramaters pop-up of the added algorithms. - 5.
+Make the necessary alterations and close the parameters pop-up. - 6.
+Repeat the previous steps for the required algorithms. - 7.
+Click Run button to begin automatic processing.